In Exercises 3–8, find the critical value(s) and rejection region... | Channels for Pearson+

 T-Test

-A t-test is a statistical test used to determine if there is a significant difference between the means of two groups, or between a sample mean and a known value.
-It is particularly useful when the sample size is small (typically n < 30) and the population standard deviation is unknown.
-The t-test uses the t-distribution, which accounts for the additional uncertainty introduced by estimating the population standard deviation from the sample.
+A t-test is a statistical test used to compare the means of two groups or to compare a sample mean to a known value when the population standard deviation is unknown.
+It is particularly useful for small sample sizes (typically n < 30) and is based on the t-distribution.
+The type of t-test (one-sample, independent, or paired) depends on the data structure and research question.

 Recommended video: